hapostgres/pg_auto_failover/src/bin/lib/README.md

 ## JSON

-The parson librairy at https://github.com/kgabis/parson is a single C file and MIT licenced.
+The parson library at https://github.com/kgabis/parson is a single C file and MIT licenced.
 It allows parsing from and serializing to JSON.

 ## pg